luxin-tian/museum/README.md

 ### Change your workplace to the repo
 ```>>> cd \path\to\this\repo```

+### If you are using Windows OS!
+Download the Chrome driver for Windows from [here](https://chromedriver.storage.googleapis.com/index.html?path=79.0.3945.36/), unsuppress and copy to this repo's path, and replace the `chromedriver` file in this repo with the driver you downloaded from this website.

+This step allows the `selenium` package to controll the Chrome browser automatically.

 ### Start exploring the Art Institute of Chicago

 You need a token to start the task.
 I will secretly tell you the token you need:)